crazybiocomputing/crazybiocomputing.github.io/bioinfo.md

+## 1- Python programming language

+For biology students, I think learning a progrraming language is not a waste of time.
+However, there is many, many different languages and you have to choose a good balance between criteria like easy to learn, lots of tutorials and examples, large user community to help you.
+Nowadays, IMHO, two programming languages are fulfilling these criteria:
+- Python
+- JavaScript and all the web technologies (HTML5 and CSS3)

+and if you need more sophisticated statistics functions, it is good to look at the "R" language.
+It is more complex but more powerful in this field.

+### 1-1- The Basics: Variables, conditionals, and loops

-## 1- Python helper Code
+## 2- Python helper Code

-  <p>Using extensively Python Fiddle, it is not possible AFAIK to import BioPython.
+Using extensively Python Fiddle, it is not possible AFAIK to import BioPython.
 Moreover, the latter is a little bit too complex for biology students with no programming skills.

   **Seq** class storing information (title and sequence data) from a FASTA sequence.